 Other Passport and Travel Issues

 Another crime-related reason a passport application may be denied is if an applicant has an active warrant for a felony, or if they are awaiting trial and are considered a flight risk.

 Although the vast majority of US citizens with prior felony convictions are able to get passports with no problems, they may still face problems when trying to travel overseas.
 Canada is notorious for refusing entry to US citizens with criminal records, even those with misdemeanor convictions.
-(For more information, see the CIC website.)
-Many other countries will ask about criminal records on their visa applications, and a felony conviction may be grounds for a consulate to require a personal interview with the traveler, or for the visa to be denied.
+(For more information, see the CIC website or access your criminal record to determine eligibility) Many other countries will ask about criminal records on their visa applications, and a felony conviction may be grounds for a consulate to require a personal interview with the traveler, or for the visa to be denied.

 If you are concerned about how your criminal record may impact your ability to get a US passport, we recommend you apply for a passport using a passport expediting service.
 Even if you don’t need your passport in a hurry, using a service is a good idea because their agents can act as your advocate and discuss your case with Passport Agency personnel.